lammps/lammps/doc/src/fix_propel_self.rst

 """"""""""""

 In quaternion mode, this fix makes use of per-atom quaternions to take into account the fact that the orientation can rotate and hence the direction of the active force can change.
-Therefore, the quaternion mode of this fix only works with atom\_styles that have a quaternion.
+The quaternion mode of this fix only works with atom\_style ellipsoid.

 Related commands
 """"""""""""""""